clement2019/deploy-aws-eks-githubactions/command.md

 # Workflow for github actions

-2. Then create .github folder and then create workflow folder inside .github folder
+2. Then create .github folder and then create workflows folder inside .github folder
 3. create file with .yml extension and write the workflow code
 4. Create a github repository
 5. Create secrets in github repo